qooxdoo/qooxdoo/documentation/manual/source/pages/core/framework_jobs.rst

 test-inline
 -----------
-Create an inline test runner app for unit tests of the framewrok.
+Create an inline test runner app for unit tests of the framework.

 .. _pages/tool/framework_jobs#translation: